You must create a good registry backup before making changes to the Windows Registry. Here’s how to back up the registry in Windows 10 and 11.

-In Windows, some if not all advanced settings require you to edit or create some sort of registry key(s).
-Though editing registry is relatively easy, it is also easy to mess it up and make mistakes.
-So, before you make any changes to the registry, it is always a smart idea to backup Registry.
-The backup helps restore Registry if you don’t like the changes you just made or when you make any mistake(s) while editing Registry.
-In fact, any respectable site or online Windows tutorial should warn you to backup registry before making any changes to it.
+In Windows, some if not all advanced settings require you to edit or create some registry key(s).
+Though editing the registry is relatively easy, it is also easy to mess it up and make mistakes.
+Before making changes to the registry, it is always a smart idea to back up the Registry.
+The backup helps you restore the Registry if you don’t like the changes or make mistakes while editing Registry.
+In fact, any respectable site or online Windows tutorial should warn you to back up the registry before making any changes to it.

-When I say backup your registry before editing, that instantly raises a question of how to backup registry?
+When I say backup your registry before editing, that instantly raises the question of how to back up the registry?

 Well, that is the reason I’m writing this.
-In this article, I will show you how to backup registry in two ways.
-First, how to backup a specific registry key or section and the second one is how to backup entire registry.
-Just use the below jump links to quickly jump to the relevant section according to your needs.
+In this article, I will show you how to backup the registry in two ways.
+First, how to backup a specific registry key or folder, and the second one is how to back up the entire registry.
+Use the below jump links to jump to the relevant section according to your need quickly.

-If you ask me, most of the time, it suffices to backup a specific key or section that you are trying to edit.
+Most of the time, if you ask me, it is good enough to back up a specific key or folder that you are trying to edit.
 A full backup is useful when you are making extensive changes in different sections at the same time.

-1. Backup Specific Key or Section of Registry
+1. Backup Specific Key or Folder of Registry

-More often than not, you will be creating or editing an existing key or value in a specific section to modify some features of Windows.
-In those situations, you can just backup that specific registry key or entire section like root, user, machine, users, and config.
-When needed, restore the backup and you are good to go.
+Often, you will be creating or editing an existing key or value in a specific section to modify some Windows feature.
+You can back up that specific registry key or entire section in those situations like root, user, machine, users, and config.
+When needed, restore the backup, and you are good to go.

 To back up a Registry key or section, open the Windows Registry by searching for “regedit” in the start menu.

-In the registry editor, select the key you want to backup, right-click on it and select the option “Export.”
+In the registry editor, select the folder (key) you want to backup, right-click on it and select the option “Export.”

-If you want to backup entire section like root, user, machine, users, and config then right-click on that specific section and select “Export.”
+If you want to backup the entire section like root, user, machine, users, and config, then right-click on that specific section and select “Export.”

 That’s it.
 You’ve successfully backed up Windows Registry.
 You can see the .reg file where you’ve saved it.